LorenzBischof/devenv-issue-1718/README.md

 # Drupal development environments in minutes, using Devenv and Nix!

-No hassle, no haggle, no Docker.
+No hassle, no haggle, no Docker¹.

 ## Introduction

-[Devenv](https://devenv.sh) gives us powerful tools for making PHP development environments, even so, configuring a _Drupal_ development environment on top of this still requires a lot of work.
-This project aims to provide that configuration, and close the gap between Nix + Devenv and ddev (which provides a Just Works™ developer experience for Drupal).
+[Devenv](https://devenv.sh) gives us powerful tools for making PHP development environments, even so, configuring a _Drupal_ development environment still requires a lot of work. _drupal-devenv_ aims to do that configuration work, closing the gap between Nix + Devenv and ddev (which provides a Just Works™ developer experience for Drupal).

 ## What's included